-A. - B.1.f. ...
+A - B.1.f.

-2. there shall be a comprehensive and documented review of evidence-based intervention(s) conducted with fidelity and for the length of time necessary to obtain sufficient data to determine their effectiveness.
+there shall be a comprehensive and documented review of evidence-based intervention(s) conducted with fidelity and for the length of time necessary to obtain sufficient data to determine their effectiveness.
 Interventions shall be appropriate to the student's age and academic skill deficits and shall address the area(s) of concern presented by the SBLC.
 The RTI process shall provide sufficient data to determine if the student is making adequate progress in the general educational curriculum.
 The individual intervention(s) summary must include graphing of the results of the intervention(s), information regarding the length of time for which each intervention was conducted, and any changes or adjustments made to an intervention.
 If adequate progress is not evident or the interventions require such sustained and substantial effort to close the achievement gap with typical peers, further assessment using standardized achievement measures shall be conducted to determine if the child/youth exhibits a specific learning disability consistent with the definition.
-The intervention data shall demonstrate that the student did not make sufficient progress child/youth does not achieve adequately for his/her age or to meet state approved grade level standards in one or more of the following areas:
+The intervention data shall demonstrate that the student did not make sufficient progress to meet state approved grade level standards in one or more of the following areas: